Top three reasons to go rock climbing near Salt Lake City

 Multi-Pitch Rock Climbing Day

-Experience rock climbing in its purest form and find your own perfect route!
+Experience rock climbing in its purest form and find your own perfect route of up to seven pitches!
 Discover many incredible long to moderate routes to choose from in the 5.5 to 5.10 range.
 Treat yourself to the finest routes the area offers, such as Steorts Ridge, Outside Corner, Penta-Pitch, the West Slabs, or Black Streak.
 Select from instructional climbs to adventure outings with the very best experts.
-Explore the area and climb a variety of multi pitches on this all-day Wasatch adventure!
+Explore the area and climb a variety of multi-pitches on this all-day Wasatch adventure!

 Covid measures in Salt Lake City